tombensve/MarkdownDoc/CommandLine/docs/MarkdownDoc-CommandLine.md

            java -jar markdowndoc-cmd-line-n.n[.n]-exec.jar <generator> <fileSpec> --<generator option> ... or
            java -jar markdowndoc-cmd-line-n.n[.n]-exec.jar <generator> <fileSpec> parserOptions:<parserOptions> —<generator option> ...
+           or
+           java -jar markdowndoc-cmd-line-n.n[.n]-exec.jar <path to a .mddoc file>

+The last usage example requires an _.mddoc_ file.
+See _’The _mddoc_ file type’_ (section 5) for more information on this file type.

 What the generator options are depends on the specified generator.